sumanb007/kubernetes/sample-project/README.md

    - Dynamic provisioning not supported
    - No Centralized management
    - Bypasses Kubernetes’ storage abstraction model.
-   - If the nfs server changes, all pod specs must be updated manually.
+   - If the NFS server changes, all pod specs must be updated manually.

 ### So, we are creating Persistent Volume.
 Let's continue..